How Long Should You Wait to Mow the Grass After It Rains?

 There are several reasons why you may not want to cut wet grass:

 • One of the downsides of cutting a wet grass is that wet grass may cut unevenly.
-Grass is bent because of moisture, it will flatten when the mower wheels go over it, and it will not stand up.
+Grass bent due to moisture will flatten under the weight of mower wheels, making it difficult to achieve a consistent cut.

 • For newly seeded lawns, dirt could be too wet to move the lawn mower around safely without damaging the seedlings.